odtu/EE463/Project-2/README.md

 **c)** Propose two methods in order to reduce the torque ripple below 10% of the average torque.
 Simulate the methods and discuss pros and cons of these methods.

-**d)** Eliminate the auxiliary DC supply used for the field excitation.
-Field winding is now excited by the rectifier output.
-Use a suitable resistor to limit the current so that the average field current is the same with the previous situation.
-Repeat the part (a) and comment.
+**d)** Find the overall drive efficiency (mechanical power output / electric power input) at steady state.
+Identify the sources of power loss and make a chart that shows percent share of each loss type in the motor drive.

-**e)** Find the overall drive efficiency (mechanical power output / electric power in).
-Identify the sources of power loss and make a chart that shows percent share of each loss type.
+Optional: Include the motor efficiency to your calculations as well.

 ## Q3) Alternative Rectifier Topologies